Our Postcard from Béziers

 Party at the Féria

-A town known for its bullfighting, we missed the Féria this year, but apparently, when it takes place in August, it attracts around a million visitors over the five-day period.
-Whether you’re for it or against it, bull fighting is huge in this neck of the woods and the Ferias or Fêtes that take place around them have something to offer for everyone.
-A time of the year, when even sleepy little towns come to life day and night, if you’re planning a summer trip to Béziers, it’s probably worth catching at least part of the Féria, just to make the contrast between the town in its normal day-to-day life and during party time.
+A town known for its bullfighting, we missed the Féria this year, but apparently, when it takes place in August, it attracts around a million visitors over the five days.
+Whether you’re for it or against it, bull fighting is enormous in this neck of the woods, and the Ferias or Fêtes that take place around it have something to offer for everyone.
+A time of the year, when even sleepy little towns come to life day and night, if you’re planning a summer trip to Béziers, it’s probably worth catching at least part of the Féria, to contrast the town in its normal day-to-day life and during party time.

 Béziers, One of the Oldest in France

-One of the oldest cities in France, Béziers boasts records dating from 575 B.C, putting it just behind Marseille, which has historic roots going back to 600 B.C.
-And funnily enough, wine has been at the core of the area since the start and continues to be one of the jewels in its crown today.
+One of the oldest cities in France, Béziers boasts records dating back to 575 B.C., putting it just behind Marseille, which has historic roots dating back to 600 B.C.
+And, funnily enough, wine has been at the heart of the area since the start and remains one of its jewels today.

 Particularly renowned years ago for its white wine, it’s better known today for a host of reds, although some of the vineyards are reworking their whites to appeal to today’s wine lovers.
 Some of the more common grapes in the area are Syrah, Grenache, Cabernet, Merlot, Chardonnay and Viognier.
-Not surprisingly, the abundance of local wine has given rise to a significant number of wine bars in Béziers, and that’s something we appreciated and enjoyed immensely.
+Not surprisingly, the abundance of local wine has given rise to many wine bars in Béziers, and we appreciated and enjoyed them immensely.

 In our view, there are a handful of “must-see spots” in Béziers, and these include: